A History of Curtains in The UK

 As curtains are such widespread and fundamental features of households, it is easy to not give them a second thought.
-However, curtains have a long and varied history which we, at Paul James Blinds, would share with you.
+However, curtains have a long and varied history which we, at Paul James Blinds, would like to share the curious story of the development of curtains with you.

 Origins of Curtains